 Receive a free 2 day Cape Town City Stay package when Find out more

 Drive from Cape Town to the picturesque Cape Winelands and Cederberg Mountains to get a taste of South African food, culture and wine.
 Travel through Namaqualand to the Orange River and into Namibia to see the Fish River Canyon.
 Explore the Namib-Naukluft National Park visiting Sossusvlei Dunes, Deadvlei and Sesriem Canyon.
 Take a Namib desert walk with a local San guide and discover coastal Swakopmund.
 Head to Spitzkoppe, then Kunene to meet the Himba.
 Embark on game drives in Etosha National Park, stopping at a craft market on the way to Windhoek, Namibia's capital.

 Travel through rural Botswana, watch tribal dancing in the Kalahari and fly into the famous Okavango Delta.
-Experience the wild delta on mokoro rides and nature walks.
+Experience the wild delta on a mokoro trip, nature walk and laid-back boat cruise.
 Drive to Nata along the fringes of the Makgadikgadi Salt Pans, before travelling to Chobe National Park, where we take a game drive and boat cruise.
 Cross into Zimbabwe to marvel at the mighty Victoria Falls waterfall on the Zambezi River.

 An exciting scenic, wildlife and cultural exploration of South Africa, Namibia, Botswana and Vic Falls!